thenerdery/dot-net-standards/configuration.md

 If a previously protected project becomes open source, any secure values stored within source control MUST be invalidated.
 It is not sufficient to simply add another commit removing them: they are forever available in git history.
-There are bots that scrape Github looking for AWS keys and stealing data or running up thousands of dollars in usage fees.
+There are bots that scrape GitHub looking for AWS keys and stealing data or running up thousands of dollars in usage fees.
 Don't think your project is safe by being obscure.